HieuNguyenTrong/HieuNg.github.io/_posts/2017-12-30-deep-learning.md

 ---

 #### Deep Learning is stacking layers and learning end to end (learning the whole problem from input to output)
+- Networks run layer by layer, composing the input - output transformation of each layer.
+During learning process, the error is passed back layer by layer to tune the transformations. http://caffe.berkeleyvision.org/

 - How to calculate the output of a convolution layer/ a pooling layer as follows: